-The good news is that there are definitely ways that teens facing what feel like impossible academic issues can find relief from stress and discover healthy ways to cope, without just quitting everything and never hanging out with any friends again.
-The hard news is that often teen academic issues are closely intertwined with other stresses or conflicts in a teen’s life, and so it may take time to determine exactly what’s going on and what steps should be taken.
+The good news is that there are definitely ways that teens facing what feel like impossible academic issues can find relief from stress and discover healthy ways to cope.

 Sometimes it’s hard to believe how much the simple process of getting teens to communicate what they’re feeling will help provide relief and insight.
 Along with so many other aspects of life, teens are trying to learn how to manage their stress and what to do with it, and sometimes they haven’t yet learned that talking about what they’re feeling can help them sort their thoughts, which can begin to open doors toward relief.

 With the help of a therapist, adolescents can learn not only to articulate their own feelings, but in the process of doing so, can learn how to identify what stress they’re feeling, what things are causing stress in their lives, and how to deal with it effectively.